AbooMinister25/blog/blog/content/posts/switching-to-nixos.md

 The next alternative was to further nixify everything and create nix expressions for my project.
 Like I mentioned earlier, though, I didn't want to do this, and instead continue using the tools I had always been using.
 After some looking around, I found [poetry2nix](https://github.com/nix-community/poetry2nix), which autogenerates Nix derivations on the fly by parsing your `pyproject.toml` and `poetry.lock` files.
 Now, this is nice enough if I was using poetry, but I don't, and neither `uv` or `pdm` have any established alternatives.
 However, it turns out that `poetry2nix` is implemented using a project called [pyproject.nix](https://github.com/nix-community/pyproject.nix), which is a collection of Nix utilitites to work with python project metadata.
 I took a quick crack at using it, but the issue was that it is a lot more barebones than `poetry2nix`, and I pretty much needed to figure out everything myself, including all the special cases with how `uv` and `pdm` handle things, to get it to work.
 That was too much of a time commitment than I was willing to make just to get a python development environment working.

-At this point, it turns out that NixOS has an escape hatch — `buildFHSEnv`, which essentially lets me create a lightweight FHS-compatible sandbox.
+At this point, it turns out that NixOS has an escape hatch — `buildFHSUserEnv`, which essentially lets me create a lightweight FHS-compatible sandbox.
 This is usually a last resort, but I figured I was already at that point anyways.
 Here's a shell for python and `uv`, which works pretty great:

 ```nix
 {